Falah-Jabar-Rahim/Fully-Automatic-Content-Aware-Tiling-Pipeline-for-WSIs/README.md

 # Acknowledgment:

-Some parts of this pipeline were adapted from work on [GitHub](https://github.com/pengsl-lab/DHUnet) and  [GitHub](https://github.com/Vishwesh4/Ink-WSI).
+- Some parts of this pipeline were adapted from work on [GitHub](https://github.com/pengsl-lab/DHUnet) and  [GitHub](https://github.com/Vishwesh4/Ink-WSI).
 If you use this pipeline, please make sure to cite their work properly
+- Also cite the [GitHub](https://github.com/cpath-ukk/grandqc) and [GitHub](https://github.com/NeelKanwal/Equipping-Computational-Pathology-Systems-with-Artifact-Processing-Pipeline)

 # Contact: